Olympics: Dressage riders win 4th German gold – DW – 08/03/2024

 Olympics: Dressage riders win 4th German goldAugust 3, 2024

-Germany's dressage team narrowly beat Denmark and Great Britain on Saturday in the sport Grand Prix Special.
+Germany's team narrowly beat Denmark and Great Britain on Saturday in the Paris Olympics dressage Grand Prix Special.

 It was a third consecutive top place for the team, which claimed gold in Rio in 2016 and Tokyo in 2021 — and a record-equalling achievement for team leader Isabell Werth.